What Gratitude Means

 - Friends who point out good things about myself that I overlook

-- People who help me laugh and get over myself
+- People who help me laugh at the absurdities of life

 - Those who encourage my creative work